Ashdown Forest: Ownership and administration

-The conservators are required to act in accordance with a number of Acts of Parliament pertaining to the forest, of which the latest, the Ashdown Forest Act 1974, states (Section 16):
+The conservators are required to act in accordance with a number of acts of Parliament pertaining to the forest, of which the latest, the Ashdown Forest Act 1974, states (section 16):

-It shall be the duty of the Conservators at all times as far possible to regulate and manage the forest as an amenity and place of resort subject to the existing rights of common upon the forest and to protect such rights of common, to protect the forest from encroachments, and to conserve it as a quiet and natural area of outstanding beauty.

-A number of byelaws have been passed by the conservators under the 1974 Act to protect the forest and to preserve its perceived special character, particularly its tranquillity.
+A number of byelaws have been passed by the conservators under the 1974 act to protect the forest and to preserve its perceived special character, particularly its tranquillity.
 These include prohibitions on off-roading driving, mountain-biking, horse-riding (except by permit), camping, the lighting of fires, digging and the dumping of rubbish.

 Finding adequate funding for the regulation and conservation of the forest has been a persistent issue.
 The income of the conservators in 2009-10 was £751,000, of which almost half was accounted for by funding from the government's Higher Level Stewardship (HLS) scheme, which requires the conservators to achieve certain objectives, such as restoring the heathlands to "favourable condition".
 Grants from the local authorities and the Ashdown Forest Trust accounted for another fifth.
 In 2009-10 there was a small surplus of income over expenditure (57% of which was staff costs).
 Cuts in local government expenditure and the ending of the current programme of HLS funding in 2016 present major challenges.

 Large numbers of volunteers support the work of the conservators by undertaking conservation work in the forest.
 Many of these are recruited by the Friends of the Ashdown Forest, which has almost 1000 members.
 Fundraising by the Friends has helped towards the purchase of capital equipment for forest management such as motor vehicles and enabled the conservators to buy back parcels of land within the ancient pale for re-incorporation into the forest.